 Average salary: $49,316 per year

 Requirements: You must have at least a high school diploma and be fit to perform physically demanding tasks.
 It’s necessary to complete flight attendant training and pass a criminal background check.
-Some airlines also demand that candidates are of certain height to be able to easily reach necessary equipment.
+Some airlines also demand that candidates are of a certain height to be able to easily reach necessary equipment.

 More information: Transport Canada – flight attendant training

-As in case of flight attendants, pilots must be able to keep continuous focus on their duties.
+As in the case of flight attendants, pilots must be able to keep a continuous focus on their duties.
 There are different career paths you may follow after deciding to be a pilot.
 And depending on which one you choose, there may be different requirements you’ll have to meet.

 For example, if you decide to become a commercial pilot your work can involve flying during rescue missions or aerial application of agricultural materials.
-As an airline pilot you’d be responsible for transporting cargo and people.
-This job can be very taxing and with lives of so many people on your shoulders, there is no room for error.
+As an airline pilot, you’d be responsible for transporting cargo and people.
+This job can be very taxing and with the lives of so many people on your shoulders, there is no room for error.
 Even after hours of training and mastering all the procedures, being able to stay collected in the face of an emergency will be one of your biggest assets.